SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Case Study: Dead Code Elimination

 Flow values stem from a semi-lattice $(\lattice, \leq)$ and a solution $\flow : \pcs \to \lattice$ finds a flow value for each program point.
 In case of a forward analysis, $\flowof{\pc}$ denotes the flow value at $\pc$ before the execution of $\progof{\pc}$.
 For a backward analysis $\flowof{\pc}$ denotes the flow value at $\pc$ after the execution of $\progof{\pc}$.
 The flow value $\flowinit$ is the initial flow value of entry / exit points of the program.
 The functions $\transferat{\pc} : \lattice \to \lattice$ are monotonic and constitute the \emph{transfer} of the flow values along instructions.

 A flow analysis can have \emph{additional constraints}.
 Additional constraints are of shape $\flowof{\pc} \leq \latelem$.
-They additionally require flow values of certain $\pc$ not to exceed a bound $\latelem \in \lattice$.
-If the least solution to the flow analysis does not satisfy the additional constraints, then no solution does.
+They additionally require flow values of certain program counters $\pc$ not to exceed a bound $\latelem \in \lattice$.
+If the least solution to the flow analysis does not satisfy the additional constraints, no solution does.